Cornell-MAE-UG/fa25-portfolio-Lydia754/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in mechanics, thermodynamics, and CAD modeling.
+Passionate about robotics and eager to apply my knowledge in real-world applications.

 ---